SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 **82 and beyond.
 Several issues are raised here that are never fully dealt with.
 The most important is DURC.
 I think you should say a bit more about how this can be handled responsibly, and the potential for preprints to be subject to minimal review to prevent some of these things.**

+I have clarified this point in the second to last sentence of the paragraph (LXXX).

 **186 Could preprints not attract adversarial comments as well?
 I am not sure scientists are fully free from the attributes of BTL commentators.
 What about the possibility of vexatious criticisms?
 This could be especially true for 'political' topics.**

+I agree that it may still be adversarial; however, given the public and free nature of preprints, it is far less likely for responses to preprints to be adversarial.

 **249 I wonder if preprints are more common in fields with a high proportion of physics types?**

+I suspect they are more common among groups of biologists where there is a culture of openness.
+For example, the widespread use of open source software among those in bioinformatics and genomics likely translates to openness in research.
+Unfortunately, I don't have direct data to test this and I think it is probably beyond the scope of the current manuscript.

 **286 the public, or other scientists?**

+Public.
+The metric incorporates inclusion in popular media and does not incorporate the peer reviewed literature.
+I have edited this sentence to make both points more clear.

 **294 impact factors are 'more traditional' than altmetric, but more 'controversial'?
 I have to say this made me giggle.
 I also confess I have no idea how to interpret these scores so this bit was useful to me.**

+I have edited this sentence to make my intention more clear: "A controversial, yet more traditional metric of impact has been the number of citations an article receives."

 **301 The comparisons with mBio are really neat, but there is a skew evident in the comparison of the means and median citations.
 It looks like the majority of preprints get very few citations, but a few get many more.
 The mBio citations look more normally distributed.
 Can you say more about this?**

+This is one of the big problems with Journal Impact Factors (JIFs), since they focus on the mean, rather than the median.
+Considering the mean is more sensitive to outliers, it is really an inappropriate metric for citation counts, which are typically zero-inflated and long tailed.
+I have included the means to provide a basis for comparison to JIFs.

 **321 I think this is a bit misleading as review is still needed before publication.
 Sidestepping is not possible.**

+I have edited this sentence to make my intent more clear, "we were able to publicize our results prior to lengthy review processes".

 **365 brining? :)**